-Discretely Presented Component Unit - James Sprunt Foundation, Inc. (Foundation) is a legally separate, private nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
+Discretely Presented Component Unit - The Nash Community College Foundation, Inc. (Foundation) is a legally separate, tax exempt nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.

 The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the College in support of its programs.
-The Foundation board consists of 17 members.
-Although the College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, that the Foundation holds and invests are restricted to the activities of the College by the donors.
+The bylaws of the Foundation indicate the Board of Directors shall consist of not less than 20 and not more than 35 members.
+As of June 30, 2021, the Foundation board consisted of 25 members.
+Although the College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon that the Foundation holds and invests are restricted to the activities of the College by the donors.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of the College, the Foundation is considered a component unit of the College and is reported in separate financial statements because of the difference in its reporting model, as described below.